from Reno, Nevada

 o Provide competition and choice.

-has not responded for about 5 years.
+has not responded for over 5 years.

 Are you @HarryReid?
 Sign in right now